 Seeing the father of the brides face when he sees the bride for the first time.
 Hearing the speeches and history, joy, hope and excitement that come from them.

-We have been doing this for a long time and we have reassurances for all of the questions and we always run through these what ifs when we meet to discuss what we can offer.
+We have been doing this for a long time and we have reassurances for all of the questions you may have and we always run through these what ifs when we meet to discuss what we can offer for your special day.